| Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 ▣ "brightness. . .burning" Again the presence of YHWH is connected to light, as it was on Mt.
 Sinai (cf. Exodus 19-20).
 See note at Isa.
 60:1.

 Israel was meant to be "the light" of YHWH to the darkness of paganism and fertility worship.
 However, she was captured by them.
-The NT gives this same mission of revelation (i.e., Jesus is God's ultimate Light, cf. John 1:4; 8:12; 12:35) and evangelism to believers (cf. Matt.
+The NT gives this same mission of revelation (i.e. Jesus is God's ultimate Light, cf. John 1:4; 8:12; 12:35) and evangelism as the believers' task (cf. Matt.
 5:14-16; 28:19-20; Luke 24:46-47; Acts 1:8).

-62:2 "The nations will see your righteousness" Israel was chosen by God to be a witness to the entire world to bring them to YHWH (cf. Isa.
+62:2 "The nations will see your righteousness" Israel was chosen by YHWH to be a witness to the entire world to bring them to Himself (cf. Isa.
 62:11; 52:10; 60:3; 61:6,11; 1 Pet.
 2:5,9; Rev. 1:6).
 This is the true meaning of the phrase "a kingdom of priests" (cf. Exod.
 19:5-6).

 ▣ "And you will be called by a new name" The imparting of a new name implies the new age of the Spirit.
 The new covenant is realized.